DraugurHundur/harde/README.md

-# harde
+# HARDE
-Hardening RHEL 8.x
+Hardening RHEL 8.x.
+Using the guidelines from the [CIS RHEL 8 benchmark](https://www.cisecurity.org/benchmark/red_hat_linux/) and [ANSSI](https://www.ssi.gouv.fr/guide/recommandations-de-securite-relatives-a-un-systeme-gnulinux/)

+Run `./harde.sh secure` to secure the system.
+Some questions are asked along the way when needed.

+Run `./harde.sh audit` to audit the system.

 ## Basic principles
-harde introduces the concept of a «maintenance» mode and a «normal» mode i.e. it is impossible to load a kernel module in «normal» mode and USB/ISO cannot be used.
+HARDE introduces the concept of a «maintenance» mode and a «normal» mode i.e. it is impossible to load a kernel module in «normal» mode and USB/ISO cannot be used.
+The /boot (and /boot/efi) partition is not mounted.

 sudo can only be run by a limited group of admins.